csebooks/relational-databases/content.en/chapter-8-Advanced -Topics/_index.md

 ### 24.1.5 Tuning of Hardware

 Even in a well-designed transaction processing system, each transaction usually has to do at least a few I/O operations, if the data required by the transaction are on disk.
 An important factor in tuning a transaction processing system is to make sure that the disk subsystem can handle the rate at which I/O operations are required.
 For instance, consider a disk that supports an access time of about 10 milliseconds, and average transfer rate of 25 to 100 megabytes per second (a fairly typical disk today).
 Such a disk would support a little under 100 random-access I/O operations of 4 kilobytes each per second.
 If each transaction requires just 2 I/O operations, a single disk would support at most 50 transactions per second.
 The only way to support more transactions per second is to increase the number of disks.
-If the system needs to support _n_ transactions per second, each performing 2 I/O operations, data must be striped (or otherwise partitioned) across at least _n/_50 disks (ignoring skew).
+If the system needs to support n transactions per second, each performing 2 I/O operations, data must be striped (or otherwise partitioned) across at least n/50 disks (ignoring skew).

 Notice here that the limiting factor is not the capacity of the disk, but the speed at which random data can be accessed (limited in turn by the speed at which the disk arm can move).
 The number of I/O operations per transaction can be reduced by storing more data in memory.
 If all data are in memory, there will be no disk I/O except for writes.
 Keeping frequently used data in memory reduces the number of disk I/Os, and is worth the extra cost of memory.
 Keeping very infrequently used data in memory would be a waste, since memory is much more expensive than disk.